AZCoder018/Burger/README.md

 2. Make sure that you have node.js installed on your computer, then:

-    - Clone or download the repository for Super Friend Finder;
+    - Clone or download the repository for EAT-DA-BURGER!;

-    - Open GitBash or Terminal, making sure that you are in the file location of Super Friend Finder, and run command 'npm install', to complete installation (all necessary apis from npm.js will be downloaded and installed).
+    - Open GitBash or Terminal, making sure that you are in the folder location of EAT-DA-BURGER!, and run command 'npm install', to complete installation (all necessary apis from npm.js will be downloaded and installed).

     - Type 'node server.js' on the command line and press enter.
 The following should be returned: "App is now listening on PORT:3000"; and

     - Open your default browserand type the following in the address bar: localhost:3000.
-The home page for Super Friend Finder should appear.
+The home page for EAT-DA-BURGER! should appear.

-#### __HOW DOES SUPER FRIEND FINDER WORK?__
+#### __HOW DOES EAT-DA-BURGER!
+WORK?__

 1. From the home page, click on the button "Go to Survey", which will take you to the Survey page.